About the Author

 I value authenticity as a writer and my books are set in places I have explored.
 Traveling deepens my understanding of people, culture and place.
 It strengthens my connection and helps me craft stories resonating with universal truths.

 I dreamt of being a travel writer for The National Geographic Magazine as a girl.
 My parents subscribed to the magazine and my first trips were vicarious adventures.
 I grew up in Sault Ste.
 Marie, Ontario on a country lot along the TransCanada highway and I remember watching vehicles drive past our house.
-Where was everybody going, I asked myself, and why can’t I go somewhere, too?
+Where was everybody going, I wondered to myself?

-Over time, I vowed to visit every continent.
-My first trip was with my family to ‘Expo 67, the World’s Fair in Montreal, Quebec and as opportunities surfaced, I traveled with those who had experience.
+I vowed to visit every continent.
+I went to ‘Expo 67, the World’s Fair in Montreal, Quebec with my family.
+As opportunities arose, I traveled with those who had experience.

-My novel, The Inheritance, is set in Calabria, southern Italy and I nitially went to Italy as a university student on a cultural exchange trip organized by the late Professor Vincent Mancinelli.
-I have returned to Italy often and The Inheritance is threaded with information acquired from these experiences.
+My novel, The Inheritance, is set in Calabria, southern Italy.
+I initially went to Italy as a university student on a cultural exchange organized by the late Professor Vincent Mancinelli.
+I have returned often and The Inheritance is threaded with these experiences.

 I traveled to Spain, Guatemala and Costa Rica on trips organized by Professor Richard McCutcheon, a geographer who used maps to teach us about our itinerary.
 Calabria is not well-known and I have included a map in The Inheritance to help the reader.

-My husband and I explored the Galapagos Islands and journeyed down a tributary of the Amazon River on our honeymoon.
-Our adventures have also taken us to Australia, New Zealand, Africa, India, China, Vietnam and Antarctica.
-Angels and Backpackers, the book I am currently writing, has settings that include Switzerland and Argentina, countries where I’ve been.
-I have visited every continent yet I yearn to see more.
-And I still read The National Geographic Magazine; the only difference now is that it’s on my iPad.
+My husband and I explored the Galapagos Islands and boated down a tributary of the Amazon River in Ecuador, South America on our honeymoon.
+Our adventures have taken us to Australia, New Zealand, Africa, India, China, Vietnam and Antarctica, as well.
+Chapters in my recently completed second novel take placein Sweden, Switzerland and Argentina, countries where I have also travelled.
+Though I have visited every continent, I yearn to see more.
+And I still read The National Geographic Magazine but on my iPad now.